mivebe/wp-mivebe.dev.cc/README.md

  - Dozen of plugins out of the WP ecosystem

  Features:
-  - Responsive Navbar and Footer optimised for all devices
+  - Responsive Navbar and Footer optimized for all devices
   - Hero and call to action
   - Media, text and icon effects and embedding
   - wooComerce shop